Short Term Health Insurance

 Short-term medical insurance offers a solution to individuals in need of temporary medical coverage.
-This short-term medical insurance policy protects against unforeseen accidents and sicknesses, appropriate for individuals between jobs, students, new employees waiting for coverage to begin, or any eligible person who is temporarily without health insurance coverage.
+This short-term medical insurance policy protects against unforeseen accidents and sicknesses, appropriate for individuals between jobs, students, new employees waiting for coverage to begin, or any eligible person who is temporary without health insurance coverage.
 Coverage is available for periods of up to 6 or 11 months (varies by state).

 What is co-insurance?

 Co-insurance is the part of medical expenses you pay for after you pay the deductible.
 The remaining amount is covered by the policy.
 This policy gives you two options: 80/20, where underwriters pay 80% of eligible expenses (after deductible) and you pay 20% of the eligible expenses, or 50/50, where eligible expenses are equally split after your fulfillment of the deductible.